Types of Sentences in English (Simple, Compound, Complex)

 • Exclamatory Sentences

-Exclamatory Sentences – The sentences that express a strong but spontaneous feeling such as surprise or wonder or fear or hate are called Exclamatory Sentences.
+The sentences that express a strong but spontaneous feeling such as surprise or wonder or fear or hate are called Exclamatory Sentences.
 This kind of sentence generally begins with what or how & ends with an exclamatory mark (!).
-For example – What an intelligent boy he is!, How beautiful the scenic landscape of the hill is!, What a nice experience it is!.

 Do you like the above Story related to types of sentences in english?
 Valuable comments & positive suggestions about the topic are highly welcome from the readers.